 Sometimes students share information with us about their demographics, which may help put their application experience into a bit more perspective.

-This student identifies as a white British woman who went to a comprehensive school in the UK that doesn’t regularly send students to medical school.
+This student identifies as an African woman who went to a comprehensive school in the UK that doesn’t regularly send students to medical school.

 Course: Standard undergraduate entry

 In-person MMI interview